storyfeet/bob_cards_elm/rules.md

 * On Tiles

     You may only use a Tile's Job once per visit.

-To use it, your Meeple must be on that tile and standing up.
-Lay the Meeple down, and then do the Tile action.
+    Your Meeple must be on that tile and standing up, and there may not be any bandits there.

+    To do the job, Lay the Meeple down.
 When you move off of that Tile, stand your Meeple up again.

-    **You cannot use a Tile's job while there are Bandits on it**

 If multiple jobs have the same last Icon, you may use them in the same *Action*.
 Even if one the jobs are different places, (ie Cards, Players,Tiles)